xinwenfu/VChat_KSTET_DLL/README.md

 		![Telnet](Images/Telnet.png)

-4. **Linux**: We can try a few inputs to the *KSTET* command, and see if we can get any information.
+4. **Linux**: We can try a few inputs to the *KSTET* command and see if we can get any information.
 Simply type *KSTET* followed by some additional input as shown below:

 	![Telnet](Images/Telnet2.png)

-	* Now, trying every possible combinations of strings would get quite tiresome, so we can use the technique of *fuzzing* to automate this process as discussed later in the exploitation section.
+	* Now, trying every possible combination of strings would get quite tiresome, so we can use the technique of *fuzzing* to automate this process, as discussed later in the exploitation section.
 	* In this case we will do some fuzzing to keep the exploit sections relatively consistent, but as you can see we know crashing this command will not take much!
 ### Dynamic Analysis
 This phase of exploitation is where we launch the target application or binary and examine its behavior based on the input we provide.
 We can do this both using automated fuzzing tools and manually generated inputs.